osgi/osgi.enroute.site/_about/110-What-is-enRoute.md

 author: enRoute@paremus.com
 sponsor: OSGi™ Alliance
 ---

-## What is enRoute?
-enRoute is intended to provide a gentle, hands-on introduction to those who wish to start building modular systems.

-* enRoute enables the quick and simple creation of stand-alone OSGi applications:
-    * Providing basic guidance for using R7 specifications
-    * Providing a simple set of dependencies for using OSGi R7 Reference Implementations
-* enRoute takes an opinionated approach focusing on:
-    * Declarative Services (DS)
-    * A Maven based toolchain
-* All enRoute examples are based on the latest OSGi R7 Specifications and Reference Implementations.

-enRoute is not intended to be an encyclopedia for experienced OSGi developers, nor is enRoute aligned with any particular open source initiative. enRoute is intended to be a useful toolbox, and to give a solid understanding of the basics of OSGi.

-## Why is enRoute Needed?

 [Java is the software industry's leading language](https://www.tiobe.com/tiobe-index/), a position broadly held since 2003.
 Yet despite this the average Java developer is not an OSGi developer.